axissnova/sixa/readme.md

 # Sixa Discord Bot
-Personal Bot for my Discord
+Personal Bot for my Discord,
+Current commands are "say", "hen", and "ping"